theosovv/linen/docs/api/index.md

 - [batch()](/api/batch) - Batches multiple updates together
 - [disposal](/api/disposal) - Manages the lifecycle of reactive objects

+## DOM API

+Linen provides low-level DOM utilities for building reactive UIs without extra abstraction.
+These functions are especially useful for custom renderers, advanced integrations, or when you want full control over the DOM.

+- [render()](/api/render) - Renders a DOM tree
+- [Fragment](/api/fragment) - Creates a DOM fragment

 ## Importing

 You can import all core APIs directly from the main package: